Chapter 06 - Retrieving Data with Transact-SQL![]()

 The syntax for a WHERE clause that uses a comparison operator is as follows:

-In addition to the = (equal) comparison operator that was used in the preceding section (refer to figs. 6.8 through 6.11), you can use the <> (not equal) operator.
+SELECT column_name_1,...column_name_n FROM table_name_1,...table_name_n WHERE column_name comparison_operator value ![]() You can optionally use spaces around the comparison operations if you wish.
+You query will execute correctly with or without spaces around the comparison operators. ![]() In addition to the = (equal) comparison operator that was used in the preceding section (refer to figs. 6.8 through 6.11), you can use the <> (not equal) operator.
 You can use the not-equal operator to retrieve all rows except those that contain the value to the right of the <> operator.
-The following codethe result is shown in Figure 6.12shows a SELECT statement that contains a WHERE clause for all rows from the employee table except those that contain the sales department.
+The following code—the result is shown in Figure 6.12—shows a SELECT statement that contains a WHERE clause for all rows from the employee table except those that contain the sales department.

+select * from employee where department <> "sales"Fig. 6.12 - You can the comparison operators <> or != for 'not equal'.
 The < (less than) comparison operator can be used to retrieve rows that are less than the value specified for the column in the WHERE clause.
-In the following codethe result is shown in Figure 6.13the rows that contain a badge number less than 5000 are retrieved from the employee table.
+In the following code—the result is shown in Figure 6.13—the rows that contain a badge number less than 5000 are retrieved from the employee table.

+select * from employee where badge < 5000Fig.
+6.13 - The results include rows with badge numbers less than 5000.
 The > (greater than) comparison operator retrieves rows that contain a value greater than the value used in the WHERE clause.
 In the following code, rows with badge numbers greater than 8000 are retrieved from the employee table (see fig. 6.14).

+select * from employee where badge > 8000Fig.
+6.14 - The results include rows with badge numbers greater than 8000.
 The <= (less than or equal to) comparison operator returns rows that have a value equal to or greater than the value in the WHERE statement.
 The following code returns rows that contain the value less than or equal to badge number 3211 (see fig. 6.15).

+select * from employee where badge <= 3211Fig.
+6.15 - The results include rows with badge numbers less than or equal to 3211.
 The >= (greater than or equal to) comparison operator returns rows that are greater than or equal to the value in the WHERE clause.
 Comparison operators can be used with columns that contain alphabetic values as well as numeric values.
 The following code uses >= in the WHERE clause to retrieve rows that are alphabetically greater than or equal to software for the department column (see fig. 6.16).

 For values that are more than a single character, each character is successively compared using the binary representation.

-Using the Comparison Operator LIKEThe last of the comparison operators is a keywordrather than one or two special symbols.
+Using the Comparison Operator LIKEThe last of the comparison operators is a keyword—rather than one or two special symbols.
 The LIKE keyword is followed by a value fragment rather than a complete column value.
 The example query in the following code retrieves all rows that contain a department name beginning with the alphabetic character S (see fig. 6.17).
 A wild-card character such as the percent sign (%) can follow the letter S. This wild card is used to match any number of characters up to the size of the column, minus the number of characters that precede the percent sign.

+select * from employee where department like "s%"Fig. 6.17 - The query retrieves only the rows that contain a department that starts with the letter s.
 An underscore (_) is another wild card that you can use to specify a value fragment.
 Each underscore used in the specification of a value fragment can match any one character.
 The example shown in the following code uses four underscores following the S to match any rows that contain a column value that begins with an s followed by any four characters (see fig. 6.18).
 Unlike the example shown in Figure 6.17, the query retrieves only the rows that contain Sales or SALES; it doesn't retrieve the rows that include Software.

+select * from employee where department like "s____"Fig. 6.18 - You can use the underscore (_) wild card along with the percent sign (%) in a WHERE clause.
 You can use square brackets ([]) as wild cards in a WHERE clause that uses the LIKE comparison operator.
 The square brackets specify a range of values.
 In the following code, the brackets are used to specify a range of any upper- or lowercase characters as the first character of the department column (see fig. 6.19).

+select * from employee where department like "[a-zA-Z]%"Fig. 6.19 - You can use any wild-card combination in the value fragment.
 In Figure 6.19, % and [] are combined to specify that the rows for retrieval have any upper- or lowercase letter as their first character, as well as any additional characters up to the width of the column.
 The department column was created wide enough to store 20 characters.
 The Figure shows that you can combine wild cards to specify a value fragment.
 You can also use a caret (^) after the left bracket to specify a range of values to be excluded from the rows retrieved in a SELECT statement.
 For example, the SELECT statement shown in the following code retrieves all rows from the employee table except those with first characters that fall within the range F through M (see fig. 6.20).

-You can use wild cards only in a WHERE clause that uses the LIKE keyword.
+select * from employee where department like "[^F-M]%"Fig. 6.20 - A SELECT statement that excludes a range of values from F through M. You can use wild cards only in a WHERE clause that uses the LIKE keyword.
 If you use the asterisk (*), underscore (_), brackets ([]), or caret (^) with any of the other comparison-operator symbols, they're treated as literal column values.
 For example, the following code contains the same query issued in Figure 6.20, but an equal sign (=) has been substituted for the LIKE query (see fig. 6.21).
 The identical query with an equal comparison operator rather than LIKE doesn't retrieve any rows.

 Selecting Columns and Rows with the WHERE ClauseYou can retrieve a subset of a table's columns and rows in a SELECT statement by combining the use of specific, called-out columns and the use of a constricting WHERE clause.
 In the following code, only two columns, name and department, are selected, and only for the rows that contain the 'Field Service' value in the department column (see fig. 6.22).

 SQL Server doesn't return an error for a query that results in no returned rows.
-Although this is not true of other software productsfor example, some programming languages expect an error when no records are retrieved from a fileMicrosoft SQL Server and Transact-SQL consider a query that returns no rows a valid query.
+Although this is not true of other software products—for example, some programming languages expect an error when no records are retrieved from a file—Microsoft SQL Server and Transact-SQL consider a query that returns no rows a valid query.
 I executed a SELECT statement that resulted in no rows returned, but I'm certain information is in the database.
 How can I debug what went wrong?

 Try modifying your WHERE clause so only one condition is applied.
 Run the query with only the first condition.
 If no rows are returned, you can examine the WHERE clause to determine the problem.
 If information is returned, add the next portion or portions of the original WHERE clause, running the query after each.
 You should be able to quickly narrow down which portion of the constricting clause is going awry.